gtengwei/L-QuBE-Data-Automation/l_qube_DEOS_automation/readme.md

 # DEOS Automation
 This is an automation application that reduces the manual workload for L-QuBE by 80% during their yearly audit.
-It automates the downloading and collation of the data collected from DEOS devices, through the web browser GUI.
+It automates the downloading and collation of the CSV data collected from DEOS devices, through the web browser GUI.

 ## Features
 ### Edit Configuration